adalkiran/inventa-examples/README.md

 ## **INSTALLATION and RUNNING**

 This project was designed to run in Docker Container.
+For some configurations, you can check out docker-compose.yaml and .env file in "calculator" folder.

 Docker Compose file creates some containers, with some replica instances:
 * **redis:** Runs a Redis instance.
 * **go-orchestrator:** The only orchestrator in the calculator project.
 Other services will register themselves to this application.
 After this, it will call:
     * "calculate-sum" and "calculate-subtract" remote procedures with two random integer arguments, in every 2 seconds.